Aman-Dhakad07/Counter-App/README.md

 # Counter-App
-This is a Counter app ,built using Html ,CSS and Javascript
+This is a Counter app ,built using Html ,Tailwind and Javascript